Letsgooo125757/GITHUB-CLASSES/README.md

 # GITHUB-CLASSES
-I will have all the codes and repositories for IBM Git and Github classes
+I will have all the codes and repositories for IBM Git and Github classes.
+Additionally I will have class projects in it.